 Broccoli of course, just chop up those florets and stalks too as there is so much flavour in them.

 Creme fraiche and of course good old stilton cheese.
 If you don’t have stilton then any blue cheese would do well in this simple recipe really.

 Vegetable stock or chicken if you prefer.

-How to make this simple soup
+How to make broccoli and stilton soup

 Start by sauteing the onion for about five minutes.
 You want to soften it and bring out the flavour.
 But you don’t want it to go brown and caramelised as that will not work with this soup.

 Add the broccoli to the pan for another five minutes.
 Remember when I said to chop the stalks too.
 Well before you chuck all that broccoli into the soup pan reserve some of the tiny bits of floret as they look really good as a garnish for your soup and add a lovely fresh crunch too.

 Next comes the stock and just let everything simmer for about twenty minutes till that broccoli is lovely and tender.
 Then add your crumbled stilton cheese.
 Again save some tiny crumbles of cheese to finish off your bowls.

 Whip out your wand blender (or carefully ladle the hot soup into a blender then back into the pan0 and blend till rich and creamy and smooth.